ABOUT OUR TEAM

 Belinda Wright, Staff Attorney, APD and DPS DNA Mixture Projects

-Courtney Lewis, Staff Attorney, APD and DPS DNA Mixture Projects
+Courtney Lewis, Staff Attorney, DPS DNA Mixture Project

-Courtney joined the Forensic Project from the Office of Capital and Forensic Writs, bringing over four years of Texas-based postconviction defense experience with her.
-While at the OCFW and representing death-sentenced clients, Courtney reviewed 60 cases that the Texas Forensic Science Commission referred to the office under the OCFW’s mandate to take certain Texas cases where questionable forensic science was used, at least in part, to obtain a conviction.
+Courtney joined the Forensic Project in 2023, bringing years of Texas-based capital postconviction defense experience with her.
 Courtney obtained her J.D. from Penn State Dickinson Law.
 Based on her continued and demonstrated commitment to serving the underserved in law school, she was awarded the Unsung Hero Award, the D. Arthur Magaziner Human Services Award, the Lewis Katz Award, and the Miller Center Advocate of the Year Award.

 Christen Chipman, Investigator, APD DNA Review Project